Unsupervised Learning of Landmarks based on Inter-Intra Subject Consistencies: Method

 \subsection{Cycle Backward Path}

 We notice that previous works normally consider the original image $x$ as source image, the deformed image $x\prime$ as the target image to be generated.
 Similar to Zhu \textit{et al}~\cite{zhu2017unpaired}, we also consider a reversed-order scenario where $x\prime$ is used as the source image and our goal is to reconstruct $x$.
 The difference is that we focus on learning the landmarks (the conditions) that lead to the generation instead of focusing on the generated results themselves.
+To achieve this, real facial images $X$ and $X'$ are provided as targets to guide the landmark learning.
 One may argue that this modification is trivial and can be removed as more deformed image pairs are generated.
 However, as long as we construct deformed images from $x$ to $x\prime$ by applying a geometrical transformation on $x$, there is always a missing opportunity of supervision by constructing training target images $x$ transformed from $x\prime$.
 To complete this, we adopt the same aforementioned network structure, but add a backward cycle path where we switch the source image and target image to $x\prime$ and $x$, as shown in the bottom part of Figure~\ref{fig:framework}.